Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 • Drug use: Heroin use itself can also have direct effects on the teeth and gums.
 The drug can cause the user to grind and/or clench their teeth, which damages the structure of the teeth.
 Plus, the chemicals in the drug can erode the enamel on the teeth.
 Together, both of these issues lead to rapid decay.

-Heroin use in any amount can cause a variety of dental issues, including:
+Heroin use in any amount can cause a variety of dental issues, including these:[6]

-• Dry mouth: Heroin use decreases the amount of saliva produced in the mouth, which dries out the mouth.
+• Halitosis: Heroin use decreases the amount of saliva produced in the mouth, which dries out the mouth.
 This allows bacteria to build up, causing a multitude of problems, including halitosis.

-• Tooth decay: Due to the buildup bacteria, tooth decay is a common problem that results from the dry mouth caused by regular heroin use.
+• Tooth decay: Due to the buildup of bacteria, tooth decay is a common problem that results from dry mouth caused by regular heroin use.

 • Gum damage and disease: Heroin use often leads to malnutrition due to a lack of appetite, craving for sugar and a lack of focus on healthy eating.
 Compounded by the presence of bacteria, vitamin depletion can weaken the gums, making them more susceptible to gum damage and disease.